Best time to go to France

 Grape Harvest & Festivals

-Festivini Festival of Food and Wine in Saumur, Loire Valley, opens the season in early September.
+Grape Harvest Festival in Saumur, Loire Valley, opens the season in early September.
 The Grape Harvest Proclamation is held in Saint Emilion in mid-September.
-The third weekend of September is marked with The Wine Pressing Festival hosted by the village of Chenôve in the Côte d’Or region.
+The third weekend of September is marked by The Wine Pressing Festival hosted by the village of Chenôve in the Côte d’Or region.
 In mid-October, you're invited to France's most famous Montmartre Grape Harvest Festival.
 Banyuls sur Mer Grape Harvest Festival is an alternative for the south-west.
 The Fete du Vin Bourru takes place in Nuits-Saint-Georges in late October.

 Moreover, November has a nice celebration for the belated—you can celebrate new wine at Beaujolais Nouveau Wine Festival, held on the third Thursday of every November in the village of Beaujeu.